 Automated Incident Response Capabilities

 To streamline incident response processes, some SIEM solutions offer automation capabilities like automated containment for infected devices or integration with security orchestration automation response (SOAR) platforms.
 This enables faster resolution of detected incidents while minimising manual intervention by security teams.

 SIEM Implementation Best Practices

-- Prioritize log sources: Not all logs are equally important or relevant from a security perspective.
-Prioritize which data sources need immediate attention based on their potential impact on overall security posture — e.g., critical applications/servers/network devices first, followed by less sensitive ones later.
+- Prioritise log sources: Not all logs are equally important or relevant from a security perspective.
+Prioritise which data sources need immediate attention based on their potential impact on overall security posture — e.g., critical applications/servers/network devices first, followed by less sensitive ones later.

-- Tune correlation rules and alerts: Out-of-the-box correlation rules provided by most SIEM solutions may not always fit every organization's unique needs.
-Customize these rules to reduce false positives/negatives and ensure alerts are triggered only for genuine security incidents.
+- Tune correlation rules and alerts: Out-of-the-box correlation rules provided by most SIEM solutions may not always fit every organisation's unique needs.
+Customise these rules to reduce false positives/negatives and ensure alerts are triggered only for genuine security incidents.

 - Establish a baseline: To effectively detect anomalies, you must establish a baseline of normal activity within your technology infrastructure.
 This helps the SIEM system identify deviations from this norm, indicating potential threats or malicious activities.

 - Integrate with other security tools: For maximum effectiveness, integrate your SIEM solution with other cybersecurity tools, such as intrusion detection/prevention systems (IDPS), endpoint protection platforms (EPP), threat intelligence feeds, etc., to create a comprehensive defence-in-depth strategy.